Zirconium419122/Photon-ray-tracer/README.md

 ### How to add a Sphere to the scene

-Adding a object to the scene is quite simple.
+Adding an object to the scene is quite simple.
 All you have to do is create a new object and add it to the scene.
 This can be done by using the `addObject` function.
 Let's do it with a sphere.
-We add it inside a scope thatway we don't have to rename the object and the parts of it each time.
+We add it inside a scope that way we don't have to rename the object and the parts of it each time.
 ```javascript
 {
    const sphereCenter = new wasm.Vector(0, 0, -5);